ironsheep/P2-BLDC-Motor-Control/README.md

 Things we know about that still need attention:

 ```
+v4.1.0
+- Calculation of current and power not yet correct.
+v4.0.0
+- Calculation of current and power not yet correct.
+- BUG in isp_steering_2wheel.spin2 (validDetectModeForChoice() calling incorrect underlying method
 v3.0.0
 - Drive status reporting is not working in base objects so is also reported badly over serial I/F
 - Motor can fault at higher load conditions (we need to add a fallback algortihm so motor doesn't "give up" under load